Agents & Policyholders

 Data Breach Prevention Tip #3: Keep Data Safeguarded

-Many data breaches are a result of employee error, so make sure all
+Many data breaches result from employee error, so ensure all

 employees are well-trained

 on how to keep sensitive information protected.
-Employees should only have access to the information vital to their particular role within the company.
-Additionally, consider records retentions programs that require employees to purge files both on their computers and any hard copies they keep (according to the program), destroying the information in the proper manner.
+Employees should only have access to the information vital to their particular roles within the company.
+Additionally, consider records retention programs requiring employees to purge files both on their computers and any hard copies they keep (according to the program), destroying the information properly.
 This means using special software designed to wipe the hard drive or regularly shredding paper files.

 Data Breach Prevention Tip #4: Implement Password Protection

-One of the best things a small business can do to stay protected from a data breach is to utilize strong passwords for every site accessed on a daily basis.
+One of the best things a small business can do to stay protected from a data breach is to utilize strong passwords for every site accessed daily.